Cyclone1070/docsreader/src/tailwind/markdown/docs/font-stretch.md

 Use utilities like `font-stretch-condensed` and `font-stretch-expanded` to set the width of a font face:

-font-stretch-extra-condensed

-The quick brown fox jumps over the lazy dog.

-font-stretch-condensed

-The quick brown fox jumps over the lazy dog.

-font-stretch-normal

-The quick brown fox jumps over the lazy dog.

-font-stretch-expanded

-The quick brown fox jumps over the lazy dog.

-font-stretch-extra-expanded

-The quick brown fox jumps over the lazy dog.

 ```
 <p class="font-stretch-extra-condensed">The quick brown fox...</p><p class="font-stretch-condensed">The quick brown fox...</p><p class="font-stretch-normal">The quick brown fox...</p><p class="font-stretch-expanded">The quick brown fox...</p><p class="font-stretch-extra-expanded">The quick brown fox...</p>
 ```